melanienperez/site-unit2-project1-music-playlist-explorer-starter/README.md

   - [ ] Playlists matching the search query in the text input are displayed in a grid view when the user:
     - [ ] Presses the Enter Key
     - [ ] Clicks the Submit/Search Button
-  - [ ] User can click the clear button.
+  - [ ] Users can click the clear button.
 When clicked:
     - [ ] All text in the text input field is deleted
     - [ ] All playlists in the `data.json` file are displayed in a grid view
     - [ ] **Optional:** If the Add Playlist, Edit Existing Playlist, or Delete Playlist stretch features were implemented: